-I am a PhD student at University of Maryland’s iSchool, having graduated with a Master of Library Science with a specialization in Information and Diverse Populations in 2014.
+I am a PhD candidate at the University of Maryland’s iSchool, having graduated with a Master of Library Science with a specialization in Information and Diverse Populations in 2014.
 My background is in the law but, following the birth of my daughter and successfully breastfeeding without nursing, my research focuses on the experiences and information behavior of those who exclusively pump breast milk.
 I am an Academy of Lactation Policy and Practice Certified Lactation Counselor.

-I am the Editor of The International Journal of Information, Diversity, & Inclusion.
 As part of the iSchool’s Research Support Team, I am the Graduate Assistant for Faculty Writing.
 I am also the Graduate Assistant for ePublishing at Digital Programs and Initiatives, University of Maryland Libraries.
 I have been a Graduate Writing Fellow at the Graduate School Writing Center since 2014; I provide one-on-one writing consultation for students in any graduate program.
+I am the Managing Editor of The International Journal of Information, Diversity, & Inclusion.

 I am originally from (the old) York in the north of England, but moved to America in 2008.
 I have an wonderful wife and amazing daughter who provide me with constant support, encouragement, and inspiration.
 I am a fairly decent knitter, needle felter, and seamstress; an ardent animal lover, counting bees, prairie dogs, and a free-roaming sulcata tortoise among my animal menagerie; and is progressively failing to live up to the English stereotype of drinking lots of tea as I increasingly realize that coffee is life.